-immigrants in Maryland are self-employed
+immigrants in Ohio are self-employed

-Immigrant-owned businesses generated \$1.8B in business income in 2014.
+Immigrant-owned businesses generated \$531.9M in business income in 2014.

-125,898 people in Maryland are employed at firms owned by immigrants.
+122,404 people in Ohio are employed at firms owned by immigrants.

-This is a conservative estimate that excludes large, publicly owned firms.
+\ This is a conservative estimate that excludes large, publicly owned firms.

-iven that the act of picking up and moving to another country is inherently brave and risky, it should be little surprise that immigrants have repeatedly been found to be more entrepreneurial than the U.S. population as a whole.
-According to The Kauffman Foundation, a nonprofit group that studies entrepreneurship, immigrants were almost twice as likely to start a new business in 2015 than the nativeborn population.2 The companies they founded ranged from small businesses on Main Street to large firms responsible for thousands of American jobs.
-Recent studies, for instance, have indicated that immigrants own more than half of the grocery stores in America and 48 percent of nail salons.3 Foreign-born entrepreneurs are also behind 51 percent of our country's billion dollar startups.4 In addition, more than 40 percent of Fortune 500 firms have at least one founder who was an immigrant or the child of an immigrant.
+iven that the act of picking up and moving to another country is inherently brave and risky, it should come as little surprise that immigrants have repeatedly been found to be more entrepreneurial than the U.S. population as a whole.
+According to The Kauffman Foundation, a nonprofit group that studies entrepreneurship, immigrants were almost twice as likely to start a new business in 2015 than the nativeborn population.
+The companies they founded ranged from small businesses on Main Street to large firms responsible for thousands of American jobs.
+Recent studies, for instance, have indicated that immigrants own more than half of the grocery stores in America and 48 percent of nail salons.6 Foreign-born entrepreneurs are also behind 51 percent of our country's billion dollar startups.7 In addition, more than 40 percent of Fortune 500 firms have at least one founder who was an immigrant or the child of an immigrant.

 The super-charged entrepreneurial activity of immigrants provides real and meaningful benefits to everyday Americans.
 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.

+In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.

 Such businesses also generated more than \$775 billion in annual business revenue that year.
-In Maryland, like the country as a whole, immigrants are currently punching far above their weight class as entrepreneurs.
-Foreignborn workers currently make up 25.9 percent of all entrepreneurs in the state, despite accounting for 14.8 percent of Maryland's population.
-Their businesses generated \$1.84 billion in revenue in 2014.
-Maryland firms with at least one immigrant owner also provided jobs to roughly 126,000 Americans in 2007.
+In Ohio, like the country as a whole, immigrants are currently punching far above their weight class as entrepreneurs.
+Foreignborn workers currently make up 6.7 percent of all entrepreneurs in the state, despite accounting for 4.2 percent of Ohio's population.
+Their firms generated \$531.9 million in business income in 2014.
+Ohio firms with at least one immigrant owner also provided jobs to roughly 122,000 Americans in 2007.9